 Disability Benefit Specialist services are available to Richland County residents ages 18 through 59 years with physical disabilities, developmental disabilities, and/or disabilities due to mental illness and/or substance abuse disorders.
 The Disability Benefit Specialist provides information on public and private benefits, and assists with applications, appeals, and advocacy.
 Typical areas of assistance include programs, such as Social Security Disability Income (SSDI), Supplemental Security Income (SSI), Medical Assistance, and Medicare Part D. The Disability Benefit Specialist also works closely with other ADRC staff to provide referrals for community resources and services, options counseling, and information and assistance related to the long-term care benefit.
-The Disability Benefit Specialist Wisconsin.

-In 2017, the Disability Benefit Specialist program assisted 157 Richland County residents in receiving over \$1,090,155 in Federal, State or private benefits for which they qualified.
+The Disability Benefit Specialist position consults with a Technical Advisor who is an attorney at Disability Rights Wisconsin.
+In 2018, the Disability Benefit Specialist program assisted 170 Richland County residents in receiving over \$1,008,063 in Federal, State or private benefits for which they qualified.

-Since the Disability Benefit Specialist Program began in Richland County in 2002, the total financial impact for residents of Richland County amounts to over \$13,629,841.
+Since the Disability Benefit Specialist Program began in Richland County in 2002, the total financial impact for residents of Richland County amounts to over \$14,637,904.
 These are positive results, not only for those who successfully obtained benefits but also for the entire community, as these individuals are now able to purchase goods and services, such as housing, food, clothing and medical treatment.